-Using a single remote, the 950 will also let you control most popular streaming media players like Apple TV, Roku, Amzon Fire TV and even your DVRs like TiVo®.
-What’s more, you can control all popular gaming consoles including Xbox One and Playstation, as well as CD, DVD, and Blu-ray™ media players.
+Using a single remote, the 950 will also let you control the most popular streaming media players like Apple TV, Roku, Amazon Fire TV and even your DVRs like TiVo®.
+What’s more, you can control all popular gaming consoles, including Xbox One and PlayStation, as well as CD, DVD, and Blu-ray™ media players.

 Works with Devices You Own Today and Will Own Tomorrow

-The Harmony 950 works with over 275,000 compatible home entertainment devices from more than 5,000 brands available in Harmony’s ever-expanding database for product support.
+The Harmony 950 works with over 275,000 compatible home entertainment devices from over 5,000 brands available in Harmony’s ever-expanding database for product support.
 To see if the devices you own are compatible, you can prescreen them by conducting a search using Harmony’s device compatibility database.

 Motion Activated Backlit Buttons

-The smart home automation remote powers on when it detects you nearing it.
-And unlike many other remotes, all of the buttons are backlit on the 950.
+The smart home automation remote powers on when it detects you are nearing it.
+And unlike many other remotes, all buttons are backlit on the 950.
 This gives you easy access and control, even when you are in the dark (i.e., movie night).
 Pass the popcorn!